 It can be further supported by popular PHP frameworks such as Laravel, CodeIgniter, and Symfony, and many well-stocked and vetted libraries.
 PHP's well-documented APIs make it easy to integrate with all CMS programs and add-ons, resulting in dynamic, interactive, and feature-rich experiences.

-The recent versions of this scripting language, such as PHP 7 and PHP 8, are object-oriented, which helps developers create secure frameworks and functions that are dynamic and reusable.
+The recent version of this scripting language, PHP 8, is object-oriented, which helps developers create secure frameworks and functions that are dynamic and reusable.
+The most recent stable major release is PHP 8.5, which was released on November 20, 2025.
+The latest security/bug-fix updates for currently supported versions were released on December 18, 2025.

 Free to Use